-The Lagos State Polytechnic, formerly Lagos State College of Science and Technology, came into existence on 2nd October 1977.
+The Lagos State University of Science and Technology, formerly Lagos State College of Science and Technology, came into existence on 2nd October 1977.

 On the 3rd of March 1978, the Library began loans operation in one of the classrooms of the Management Block at Isolo, the only campus of the Institution at the time.
 It gradually expanded to occupy the whole upper floor and half of the ground floor of the block, known as the “Library Block”.
 It occupies a total floor area of 1,320.566 sq. m.

-On the 1st of August 1978, Lagos State School of Agriculture which was formerly part of the Lagos State Ministry of Agriculture became part of the Polytechnic.
-Consequently, its Library collections of 410 volumes were reclassified to form the Ikorodu branch of the Polytechnic Library.
+On the 1st of August 1978, Lagos State School of Agriculture which was formerly part of the Lagos State Ministry of Agriculture became part of the University.
+Consequently, its Library collections of 410 volumes were reclassified to form the Ikorodu branch of the University Library.

 With the establishment of Ikosi (Isolo) and Surulere campuses of the Institution, it became imperative to establish mini Libraries on each campus to meet the National Board of Technical Education Accreditation requirement.